 Academy Curriculum

 No matter where you are or want to go with your journey into the food business, we have you covered.
-From a Cottage Food side hustle working out of your own home to a thriving restaurant on main street, this academy will provide you with the insights and knowledge you need to build a successful enterprise, from creating a business plan and marketing to eventually selling your business when it’s time to hang up your apron for good.
+You might be considering a cottage food industry side hustle from your own home or be ready to open a thriving restaurant on main street.
+Either way, we are here to help you whip up a recipe for success.

 Current Courses